Comprehensive Arrival and Departure Entebbe Airport Information

 Those in Tourism look forward to when direct flights (or one-stop flights) to North America become a reality.

-What will you need to know about arrival at Entebbe International Airport – Uganda?
+What must you know about arrival at Entebbe International Airport – Uganda?

 - What about my Passport?
 A Valid Passport issued by your country of origin is suitable for at least six months.

 - You will need a Ugandan or East African Visa.
-Either must be obtained online before arrival at Entebbe International Airport. read more here. about Ugandan Visa.
+Either must be obtained online before arrival at Entebbe International Airport.
+Read more here about the Ugandan Visa.

 - What forms do I need to fill out?
 The arrival Card you received on the Airplane is filled out – extra copies are available in the Immigration area for Arrivals.